eureseb/crypto-price-api/README.md

 # Crypto Price API
-Cheerio to scrape price data from coinmarketcap.com and Axios to make a simple api.
+A simple API with crypto data scraped from CoinMarketCap.com.